harness/developer-hub/docs/platform/role-based-access-control/provision-users-and-groups-with-one-login-scim.md

 To remove a user group created by a OneLogin role, you must remove the role from OneLogin and then contact [Harness Support](mailto:support@harness.io) to get the user group removed from Harness.

-The OneLogin SCIM integration doesn't currently support automatic removal of user groups created from OneLogin roles.
+The OneLogin SCIM integration doesn't currently automatically remove of user groups created from OneLogin roles.
 In Harness, if you try to manually remove a Harness user group created from a OneLogin role, you'll get the following error: `Cannot Delete Group Imported From SCIM`.
 This is why you must contact Harness support to finish removing the group after removing the OneLogin role.

 ## Remove users

-Once a OneLogin users is provisioned in Harness, you can't delete the user in Harness.
+Once a OneLogin user is provisioned in Harness, you can't delete the user in Harness.
 You must delete the user in OneLogin to remove them from Harness.

 ## I already have a Harness FirstGen OneLogin integration